system-sudo/procedures/jenkins/notifications.md

 and add the generated webhook URL to the job configuration for which you want to receive notifications.
 <img width="1636" height="537" alt="image" src="https://github.com/user-attachments/assets/71b63695-eb76-4627-9b52-f956156a949d" />
-Do not forget to select the AdaptiveCard format option when you add the webhook.
+NOTE: Do not forget to select the AdaptiveCard format option when you add the webhook.
 For setup instructions and advanced options, refer to the Jenkins plugin documentation: https://plugins.jenkins.io/Office-365-Connector/

 ### Option b: Jenkins Connector